joshuarubin/jawa.dev/content/posts/interface-pitfalls-and-harnessing-io.reader.md

 ## Pushing Memory Allocation to the Caller

-Let’s look at one more possibility for a `Process` func.
-Rather than handling the memory allocation ourselves, with `bytes.Buffer`, let’s let the caller decide how to handle memory by allowing a passed in `io.Writer`.
+Let's look at one more possibility for a `Process` func.
+Rather than handling the memory allocation ourselves, with `bytes.Buffer`, let's let the caller decide how to handle memory by allowing a passed in `io.Writer`.

 ```go